 JOHN BEATTY / SCIENCE PHOTO LIBRARY JOHN BEATTY / SCIENCE PHOTO LIBRARY

 Northern elephant seals.
-Male northern elephant seal (Mirounga angustirostris) with his harem of females on a beach.
-The male seal is much larger than the females, and possesses an inflatable proboscis on his head.
+Male and female northern elephant seals (Mirounga angustirostris) on a beach.
+The male seal is much larger than the female, and possesses an inflatable proboscis on his head.
 During the breeding season males fight for territories on a beach, which give them access to females.
-A dominant male may possess a harem numbering up to 40 females by the end of the season.
+Dominant males may possess harems numbering up to 40 females by the end of the season.
 Northern elephant seals are found in the North-East Pacific Ocean.
 They feed on fish and squid, often diving very deep in order to find their prey.
 Photographed in Big Sur, California, USA.

 Model release not required.
 Property release not required.